Let’s write family stories!

 I hope you and your family enjoy drawing closer through stories this summer.
 Remind your children that writing family stories can keep the voices of loved ones alive . . . for years and years and years to come.

-Daniella Dautrich is a WriteShop alumna and a graduate of Hillsdale College.
-She and her husband fill their home with books on writing, literature, and computer science.
-Daniella blogs at www.waterlilywriter.wordpress.com.
+Daniella Dautrich is a WriteShop alumna and graduate of Hillsdale College.
+Parents of a young daughter, Daniella and her husband fill their home with books on writing, literature, and computer science.